The Pantheon

 But the Oculus also had a hidden function.
 Because the entrance faces north, direct sunlight can never enter through the door.
 The only light comes from the hole above.
 Every day, a beam of sunlight pours through the Oculus and slowly moves across the walls and floor like the hand of a giant clock.

-DOOR SUMMER SOLSTICE
+DOOR

 Interactive · Seasons